jeremymcrae/fitDNM/README.md

   --output data-raw/output.txt
 ```

-See script documentation with Rscript scripts/fitDNM.R --help.
+See script documentation with `python scripts/run_fitDNM.py --help`.
 Alternatively,
-the arguments passed to fitDNM.R are:
+the arguments passed to `run_fitDNM.py` are:
  - `--males` number of males in the study. e.g. 156 in example data
  - `--females` number of females in the study. e.g. 108 in example
- - `--de-novos` file contains the De novo mutation information with title line
+ - `--de-novos` file contains the de novo mutation information with title line
     (chr pos ref alt gene) Note: we cannot process chromosome Y now. e.g.
     data-raw/de_novos.txt
  - `--rates`: mutation rate for each locus.
 Note, the reference position is labeled